I’ll Never Do Beveled Subway Tile Again!

 Technically I could have removed some of the corners (i.e. the shelf behind the vanity), but I thought they added character so I kept them.
 LOL, note to future self, character equals more work.

-Here’s the problem with beveled tile (well, one of the problems): If you are doing the classic brick pattern, when you come to an edge or a corner (if you want to do it right) you can’t finish an edge with a full piece of tile.
+If you are doing the classic brick pattern, when you come to an edge or a corner (if you want to do it right) you can’t finish an edge with a full piece of tile.
 EVERY SINGLE TILE has to be cut.

 Let me explain…because of the bevel, when you stack a cut tile on top of a full tile the edges don’t match up.
 The cut tile becomes a straight edge with no bevel.
 Therefore, you are left with an uneven edge, resulting in a funking looking grout line.
 If this doesn’t bother you, power through and install it the way you want.
 In all honesty, if you have a large surface area it might easily go unnoticed.
 However, since I was extremely close to the project and wanted to do it right I noticed every single flaw which made it hard for me to let go.
 Which led to me working many, many, many hours.